Elijah-w15/Catalyst/README.md

   ---

-**A social platform for stock theses with competitive performance tracking.** Post your thesis, an AI stress-tests it against the news, and every thesis is scored on its real return vs. the S&P, ranked by who actually beats the market.
+summery: **A social platform for stock theses with competitive performance tracking.** Post your thesis, an AI stress-tests it against the news, and every thesis is scored on its real return vs. the S&P, ranked by who actually beats the market.